EirikGG/SyntheticDataGenObjectDetection/README.md

 # CAD-depth-images-generation
-Generate realistic dataset of depth images from CAD models
+Generate dataset of depth images from 3D-models.